Sanremo Music Festival 2026: Voting

+Sanremo Top

+Following the festival, Carlo Conti hosted two special broadcasts, titled Sanremo Top, on 7 and 14 March 2026, focusing on the commercial and chart success of the competing entries; the broadcasts reprised a similar programme with the same title which had regularly aired in the 1990s and 2000s.

 Selections

-The four artists competing in the Newcomers' section, aged 16 to 29, will be determined through two separate contests, namely Sanremo Giovani and Area Sanremo.
+The four artists competing in the Newcomers' section, limited to people aged 16 to 29, were determined through two separate contests, namely Sanremo Giovani and Area Sanremo.

 Sanremo Giovani 2025

-Two newcomers will be determined through the Sanremo Giovani format.
-The contest is being held from 11 November to 14 December 2025, and is taking place in three stages:
+Two newcomers were determined through the Sanremo Giovani format.
+The contest was held from 11 November to 14 December 2025, and took place in three stages: